The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A trained professional who helps patients and their families communicate with doctors and others in their own language.

-A specialist doctor trained in the use of minimally invasive, image guided procedures to diagnose and treat disease.
+A specialist doctor trained in the use of image guided procedures to diagnose and treat disease.

 Inside the arteries, e.g. intra-arterial chemotherapy is given into an artery.